HewlettPackard/SHARP/docs/launcher.md

 ### Custom backends

-You can also define your own backend or execution environment as a wrapper around the function/program you want to benchmark.
+You can define your own backend or execution environment as a wrapper around the function/program you want to benchmark.
+This can be done in two ways:

+#### 1. YAML-based Custom Backends

 The primary purpose of custom backends is the ability to add measures (i.e., metrics) that are external to the benchmark, collected by some wrapper defined in its own configuration.
 For example, you can add a layer to measure the memory consumption of the program using `/usr/bin/time`.
 To do that, you might run something like: